 On November 12, 1951, the National Ballet of Canada gave it’s first performance at Toronto’s Eaton Auditorium, featuring Principal Dancers Celia Franca, Irene Apiné, Lois Smith, David Adams and Jury Gotshalks.

-Celia Franca had formed the National Ballet of Canada earlier that year, in January of 1951; 2 months later, on March 18 1951, future ballerina Karen Kain was born; in 1969, Karen Kain was invited to join the National Ballet of Canada, where she became principal dancer in 1971.
-In 2016, Karen Kain was now the Artistic Director of the National Ballet of Canada.
+Celia Franca had formed the National Ballet of Canada earlier that year, in January of 1951; 2 months later, in March 1951, future ballerina Karen Kain was born.
+In 1969, Karen Kain was invited to join the National Ballet of Canada, where she became principal dancer in 1971.
+Karen Kain was the Artistic Director of the National Ballet of Canada from 2006 to 2021.

 (Celia Franca 1943-1948 Photo: Library and Archives Canada)